 Why Am I Being Accused of Fault?

 You should expect the truck company to place at least a portion of the blame on you after a wreck.
 That’s because the amount of damages in truck accident claims can be quite large.
-The trucking company wants to reduce their share of responsibility for the crash so that their ultimate payout is lower.
+The trucking company wants to reduce its share of responsibility for the crash so that its ultimate payout is lower.

 In cases of shared fault in South Carolina, an injured party can still collect compensation as long as their portion of the blame does not exceed the negligence of others involved in the accident.
 If the trucking company successfully argues that you are more than 50 percent at fault for the accident, you could lose your right to compensation entirely.
 Since your ability to recover money could hinge on one single percentage point, you’d be well-advised to work with a truck accident lawyer to protect your rights.